USS STERETT (DLG/CG 31) Chronological History

 July 31 – CG-31 is sold to International Shipbreaking of Brownsville, Texas, for dismantling and recycling.

-October 1 – Admiral Mike Mullen, CG-31’s former Executive Officer, becomes the 17th Chairman of the Joint Chief of Staff.
+October 1 – Admiral Mike Mullen, CG-31’s former Executive Officer, becomes the 17th Chairman of the Joint Chiefs of Staff.
 He remained in office until September 30, 2011.

 Maintaining the objective of the Association by educating the public on the maritime heritage of all ships named STERETT as to the roles these ships played in the United States history, and the importance of preserving the ship’s historic data for future generations (2013 Bylaws, Article II).